9 Ways To Style Your 4C Hair Type And How To Take Care Of It

 Since natural 4C hair is the most fragile type of hair, you need to go the extra mile when taking care of it.
 Here are some things you can do to maintain the health of your hair:

 • Deep conditioning: The reason why natural 4C hair dries out so quickly lies in its tightly coiled curl pattern.
 These tight curls act as obstacles for the natural oils from your scalp to travel down the complete length of your hair, thus leaving your ends parched for moisture.
-Deep conditioning your hair at least once every two weeks or after every wash is a great way to moisturize it and make detangling the painful knots and tangles in your hair easier.
+Deep conditioning your 4C hair at least once every two weeks or after every wash is a great way to moisturize it and make detangling painful knots and tangles easier.
+Deep conditioners deliver essential nutrients to the scalp and improve the hair’s natural elasticity.
+They combat dryness and reduce frizziness.
+The deep conditioning treatment keeps the strands soft, manageable, and resistant to breakage.

 • LOC in moisture: Since 4C hair type struggles to retain moisture and dries out quickly, it is imperative you not only moisturize it generously but also take steps to lock the moisture in the hair.
 The best way to keep 4C hair moisturized is by following the LOC (liquid, oil, cream) method.
 Start off by spritzing your hair with warm water to loosen the bonds.
 Then apply hydrolyzed coconut or olive hair oil to lock in the moisture.
 Finish off with a leave-in conditioner to keep your hair hydrated to the core.
 Apply this method on every wash day.